About the Gastroenterology department

 Mucosal immunology - where diseases and conditions driven by the immune system cause inflammation and affect the bowel’s ability to work effectively (eg: inflammatory bowel disease, allergies, coeliac disease)

-Intestinal failure - where significant portions of the bowel are unable to function, resulting in malabsorption that requires rehabilitation and often the use of artificial nutrition called total parenteral nutrition
+Intestinal rehabilitation - where significant portions of the bowel are unable to function, resulting in malabsorption that requires rehabilitation and often the use of artificial nutrition called total parenteral nutrition

 The department has close links to Paediatric Surgery department, and to the Dietetic and Pharmacy departments, which provide Nutritional Support Services for the hospital.
 The strong links to the Immunology and Bone Marrow Transplant Units have expanded further with the aim to develop joint weekly meetings and regular joint clinics.